schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Precocious Skate

-A fiberglass fabricator drowns at a entrance.
+A fiberglass fabricator drowns at an entrance.

 ## Cloistered Abbey